LERCAutomation/DataExtractor-UserGuide/preface/preface.rst

 This user guide assumes that users of the Data Extractor Tool have:

 * General IT experience including use of Microsoft Windows.
-* Experience in the use of a relevant GIS application (currently MapInfo), including selecting and querying features and attributes.
+* Experience in the use of a relevant GIS application supported by the tool (currently MapInfo), including selecting and querying features and attributes.
-* An understanding of the datasets that are used by the data extractor tool.
+* An understanding of the datasets that are used by the Data Extractor tool.

 Administrators